 - 1. All modifications, additions, or deletions related to the academic programs of study originate within the division responsible for the coursework.
 The division must approve any changes before submitting them to the Curriculum Committee for action. - 2.
 The College Curriculum Committee acts on recommendations forwarded from the divisions.
-This committee is comprised of representatives from each division, the library and the Academic Support Center.
-The Curriculum Committee is empowered to act on matters related to the academic programs of study.

-- 3. The curricular matters for which this committee is responsible include but are not limited to the following: individual course prefixes, titles, credit hours, and prescribed lecture and laboratory hours; the addition or deletion of options within degree programs; and the certificate and degree programs themselves. - 4.
+This committee is comprised of representatives from each division, the library and the Center for Academic Advising & Success .
+The Curriculum Committee is empowered to act on matters related to the academic programs of study - 3.
+The curricular matters for which this committee is responsible include but are not limited to the following: individual course prefixes, titles, credit hours, and prescribed lecture and laboratory hours; the addition or deletion of options within degree programs; and the certificate and degree programs themselves. - 4.
 After passage by the Curriculum Committee, the proposal is then sent to the Executive Committee.
 If approved, the proposal is forwarded to the President.
 The faculty will then vote to accept the proposal or send it back to the division for further consideration. - 5.
 The University System of Georgia must approve any degree program course changes related to the Core Curriculum (transferable work), as well as the addition or deletion of certificates or degrees.
 A copy of the Proposal for Course to Be Added to Curriculum form is located in Appendix 5.4.A. - (Similarly, see Appendix 5.4.B for a copy of the Proposal for a Course to be Deleted from the Curriculum.)

-5.5 USE OF THE ACADEMIC SUPPORT CENTER
+5.5 USE OF THE CENTER FOR ADVISING AND ACADEMIC SUPPORT (CAAS)

-Academic Support Center (ASC) facilities are available for instructional use by any Atlanta Metropolitan State College faculty or staff member.
-However, faculty members must not send entire classes or groups larger than four students to the lab without the written approval of the ASC director.
+CAAS facilities are available for instructional use by any Atlanta Metropolitan State College faculty or staff member.
+However, faculty members must not send entire classes or groups larger than ten students to the lab without the prior written approval from the CAAS Director.